opentext-idol/find/README.md

-# HP Find
+# HPE Find
 [![Build Status](https://travis-ci.org/hpautonomy/find.svg?branch=master)](https://travis-ci.org/hpautonomy/find)

-HP Find is a web application backed by [Haven OnDemand](https://www.idolondemand.com)
+HPE Find is a web application which can be backed by either [Haven OnDemand](https://www.havenondemand.com) or HPE IDOL.

-A live preview of HP Find can be found at [find.idolondemand.com](http://find.idolondemand.com).
+A live preview of HPE Find can be found at [find.idolondemand.com](http://find.idolondemand.com).

 ## Key Features
-* Querying Haven OnDemand indexes
+* Querying HPE IDOL or Haven OnDemand text indexes
-* Viewing Haven OnDemand results
+* Viewing search results
-* Suggested related searches from Haven OnDemand
+* Suggested related searches

-## Building HP Find
+## Building HPE Find
-Building HP Find requires the following to be installed
+Building HPE Find requires the following to be installed

 * [Git](https://git-scm.com/)
 * [Apache Maven 3](http://maven.apache.org)
 * [NodeJS](http://nodejs.org)

+Git and NPM must be on the PATH.

+The project consists of four maven modules:

+* **find-core** builds a jar file which is imported by the find-idol and find-hod modules, containing the core application components which are not specific to HOD or IDOL.
+* **find-idol** builds an executable war file for running against IDOL.
+* **find-hod** builds an executable war file for running against HOD.
+* **find-dist** is responsible for packaging the IDOL artifacts into a zip file for distribution.

+Running mvn install from the root of the project will build each module in turn.
+The build artifacts can be found in the target directories of the modules.

+The maven spring-boot:run goal can be used from either the find-idol or find-hod modules to stand up a web server for local development.
+[Grunt](http://gruntjs.com/) tasks are provided in these modules for watching and refreshing static resources without having to restart the server.

-[NPM](https://www.npmjs.com/) and [Bower](http://bower.io/) are used to manage dependencies.
+[NPM](https://www.npmjs.com/) and [Bower](http://bower.io/) are used to manage frontend dependencies.
 These are automatically run in the maven process-sources phase.

-The maven jetty:run goal will stand up a local web server for development.
-The package goal will build a war file.
+During development, the develop profile should be used.
 Running with the production profile will minify the Javascript and CSS, and bless the CSS for older versions of Internet Explorer.

-When developing the develop profile should be used.
-You will need to create a copy of src/main/filters/filter-dev.properties.example in the same directory.
-This should be named filter-dev.properties.

-## HP Find setup
+## HPE Find setup
-You'll need to install [Tomcat](http://tomcat.apache.org) to run the HP Find war file.
+Separate executable war files are provided for running against IDOL or HOD.
+These can either be deployed on an instance of [Tomcat](http://tomcat.apache.org) or run as an executable jar file, for example:

+    java -Dhp.find.home=/opt/find -jar find.war

-HP Find requires some Java system properties to be set in order to work.
+HPE Find requires some Java system properties to be set in order to work.

-On Linux, one way to do this is by modifying JAVA_OPTS in /etc/default/tomcat7.
+* With Tomcat on Linux, you can modify JAVA_OPTS in /etc/default/tomcat7.
-On Windows, this can be done with the Tomcat Manager (if installed), or by modifying the JAVA_OPTS environment variable.
+* With Tomcat on Windows, this can be done with the Tomcat Manager (if installed), or by modifying the JAVA_OPTS environment variable.
+* When running from the command line or using the spring-boot:run goal, use the -D flag.

-If using the jetty:run goal, the properties can be set on the command line The properties you'll need to set are:
+The properties you'll need to set are:

-* -Dhp.find.home .
-This is the directory where the webapp will store log files and the config.json file.
+* **-Dhp.find.home** This is the directory where the webapp will store log files and the config.json file.
-* -Dhp.find.persistentState .
-Optional property.
+* **-Dhp.find.persistentState** Optional property.
 The persistence mode for the application, which determines where sessions, token proxies and caches are stored.
 Possible options are REDIS or INMEMORY.
 Defaults to INMEMORY.

+When running against HOD, you may also need:

-* -Dfind.https.proxyHost .
-Optional property.
+* **-Dfind.https.proxyHost** Optional property.
 The host for the https proxy.
 Set this if you need a proxy server to talk to Haven OnDemand.
-* -Dfind.https.proxyPort .
-Optional property.
+* **-Dfind.https.proxyPort** Optional property.
 The port for the https proxy.
 Set this if you need a proxy server to talk to Haven OnDemand.
 Defaults to 80 if find.https.proxyHost is defined.

 ## Vagrant
-HP Find includes a Vagrant file, which will provision an Ubuntu 12.04 VM running a Redis server, which will by default be used to store sessions.
+HPE Find includes a Vagrant file, which will provision an Ubuntu 12.04 VM running a Redis server, which will by default be used to store sessions.

 The Vagrantfile requires several plugins, which will be installed if they are not installed already.